Leridon/cluetrainer/README.md

 Clue Trainer is in active development and will continue to receive additional features and improvements to existing features, including but not limited to:

-- [ ] A full set of recommended paths for all clue tiers.
 - [ ] Display answers to challenge scrolls directly in the dialogue box.
-- [ ] Improvements to the UI and general workflow for compass clues.
 - [ ] Improvements to the workflow of solving scan clues, including reading the current pulse color directly from the screen.
 - [ ] Recommendations for using charges of globetrotter backpack and jacket charges.